-Step 2: Map your accounts and taxes
+STEP 2: Map your accounts and taxes

 A2X needs to know how you want to map your Amazon transactions into your accounting system.
 To do that we A2X has an Accounts and Taxes screen.

 This is a standard part of the A2X set up process for all users (both Online and Desktop).
 If you’d like some help with this our support team can give you some tips and pointers but in general you’ll want to discuss this with your accountant as it affects the way your financial statements will appear.

-Step 3: Export your settlement data
+STEP 3: Export your settlement data

-Lastly you will import the QBJ file to your version of Quickbooks Desktop or Enterprise.
+A2X will export a specially formatted IIF file for each of your settlements.
+You will import the IIF file to your version of Quickbooks Desktop or Enterprise.

-Export the A2X settlement data in CSV
+Export the A2X settlement data in IIF

-Import QBJ into Quickbooks
+Import IIF into Quickbooks